 With long or very short exposures, the inverse relationship between light intensity and duration breaks down for most films.
 Some films only need a tiny correction, others do need a lot more.
-Typically the film datasheets do cover this to some extend, but you can find a great table covering most of the popular B&W films here.
-Make sure to leave thanks in this forum.
+If you do not pay attention to Reciprocity failure and correct for it, you risk severely underexposing your negatives to your dismay for long exposures.
+Typically the film datasheets do cover Reciprocity failure to some extend, but you can find a great app for Android here.

 - Efke / Adox CHS 25 ART, see here.

 - Efke / Adox CHS 50 ART, see here.

 - Efke / Adox CHS 100 ART, see here.

 - Efke / MACO IR820c and IR820c AURA, see here.